elastic-infra/chrony_ii/README.md

 We are planning to migrate from attribute and recipe-based cookbook to custom resource-based cookbook.
 Most recipes will be deprecated after providing custom resources.

+For custom resource's `unified_mode` feature mandatory for Chef 17, the next major update requires Chef >= 15.3.0.

 # Usage